CORNET: Learning Table Formatting Rules By Example: Introduction

-This paper makes the following key contributions: \begin{itemize} \item Based on the observation that users often struggle to format their tabular data, we introduce the novel problem of learning conditional formatting rules from examples. \item We propose a neurosymbolic system \system{} to learn CF rules from examples over tabular data. \system{} is based on a novel PBE methodology that leverages few examples to predict more examples and then generalize them into an intended CF rule.
-This is done via a novel combination of symbolic (predicate set) enumeration, ML methods of semi-supervised clustering (to predict more examples using predicate set) and iterative tree learning (to propose candidate rules), and a neural ranker (to pick an intended rule). \item We create a dataset of 968 real formatting tasks.
-We release this dataset to encourage future research. \item We evaluate \system{} extensively and show that it outperforms the baselines by 20--25\% on our benchmark. \end{itemize}
+This paper makes the following key contributions: \begin{itemize} \item Based on the observation that users often struggle to format tabular data, we introduce the novel problem of learning conditional formatting (CF) rules from examples. \item We propose \system{}, a system that learns CF rules from examples over tabular data. \item We create a dataset of 105K real formatting tasks extracted from public spreadsheets.
+We release this dataset to encourage future research. \item We evaluate \system{} extensively on existing and custom baselines and show that it outperforms both symbolic and neural baselines by 20\% on our benchmark. \end{itemize}

-Conditional formatting is often a preliminary step to performing further sophisticated analysis such as conditional transformations for data cleaning or visualizations.
-Our work on automating conditional formatting shall motivate research in automating such more encompassing workflows.